mightyguava/ecsq/README.md

 ## Describe service

-`ecs service` shows the details of a service, and provides useful links to the dashboard.
+`ecsq service` shows the details of a service, and provides useful links to the dashboard.

 ```
-> ecs service ecs-prod service-my-blog-ecs-prod
+> ecsq service ecs-prod service-my-blog-ecs-prod
 Service
 +----------------------+-----------------------------------------------------------------------------------------------------------------------------------+
 | Name                 | service-applepicker-ecs-prod                                                                                                      |